blackaceatzworg/poli307/syllabus.md

 The course will provide an overview of the development of environmental policy issues, including a brief history on the develop of environmental politics in the U.S. In addition, the course will also provide a theoretical base for understanding policy changes in the U. S. Major portions of the course will be devoted to examining the fundamental beliefs and attitudes that have shaped environmental policies; the major political institutions in the U.S. that conceive, design, implement, and revise environmental policies; the role of science and risk assessment in environmental policy; and the application of economic principles to environmental issues.

-The format of the course will be a mixture of lecture, discussion, and group work.
-Students should come to each class prepared to participate in discussion.
-This means you have reviewed your notes from previous classes and have read the readings in advance of class.
-You are encouraged to bring your internet capable device (laptop, tablet, smart--phone) to class for discussion and group work, _however these devices are not to be used in a way that is distracting to your professor or your classmates_.
+This course will be structured as a seminar, meaning that classes will be discussion based rather than lecture based.
+This requires you to come to class prepared by having done the assigned readings prior to class.
+In addition, you should be prepared to participate in class by asking questions and making informed comments that add to the class discussion. _Cell phones must be put away during class and the use of laptops for note-taking is STRONGLY DISCOURAGED_.

 # Course Goals and Learning Objectives